Renewal in Hawkes processes with self-excitation and inhibition: Introduction and main results

 \subsubsection{Hawkes processes}

 In this paper we study a random point process on the real line $\R=(-\infty,+\infty)$ specified by a stochastic evolution on the half-line $(0,+\infty)$ and an initial condition given by a point process on the complementary half-line $(-\infty,0]$.
-This is much more general than considering a stationary version of the point process, does not require its existence, and can be used to prove the latter.
-The time origin $0$ can be interpreted as the start of some sort of action with regards to the process (\emph{e.g.}, computation of statistical estimators).
+This is more general than considering a stationary version of the point process as was done in early papers~\cite{hawkes,hawkesoakes}, does not require its existence, and can be used to prove the latter as in~\cite{bremaudmassoulie}.
+The time origin $0$ can be interpreted as the start of some sort of action with regards to the process (\emph{e.g.}, observation, or computation of statistical estimators).

 In the following definition of a Hawkes process with a signed reproduction measure, the initial condition $N^0$ is always assumed to be $\mathcal{F}_0$-measurable and $N^h|_{(0,+\infty)}$ to be adapted to $(\mathcal{F}_t)_{t\ge0}$.
-We refer to \cite[Sect.\ 7.2]{daleyverejones2003} for the definition of the conditional intensity measure and denote $x^+=\max(x,0)$ for $x\in\R$.
+We refer to \cite[Sect.~7.2]{daleyverejones2003} for the definition of the conditional intensity measure and denote $x^+=\max(x,0)$ for $x\in\R$.

 \begin{defi} Let $\lambda>0$, a signed measurable function $h: (0,+\infty) \to \R$, and a boundedly finite point process $N^0$ on $(-\infty,0]$ with law $\mathfrak{m}$ be given.
 The point process $N^h$ on $\R$ is a Hawkes process on $(0,+\infty)$ with initial condition $N^0$ and reproduction measure $\mu(dt) \triangleq h(t)\,dt$ if $N^h|_{(-\infty,0]}=N^0$ and the conditional intensity measure of $N^h|_{(0,+\infty)}$ w.r.t.\ $(\mathcal{F}_t)_{t\ge0}$ is absolutely continuous w.r.t.\ the Lebesgue measure and has density